Swing: Frequently Asked Questions (FAQ)

 How long does it take to assemble the kit version?

-About half an hour if you have all the parts and the necessary tools - see the User Guide for assembly details.
+Under an hour if you have all the parts and the necessary tools - see the User Guide for assembly details.

 It will take longer if you are a butter-fingers or if you do things in the wrong order - remember: